salfab/checkout-net-library/README.md

 ### How to use the library

-In order to use the .Net library all you have to do is add the latest **Checkout.dll** file as a reference to your project.
-The latest dll file for Checkout library resides in the **releases\latest\** folder of the project.
+In order to use the .Net library all you have to do is add the latest **Checkout.dll** file and reference it in your project .
+The latest dll file for Checkout library resides in the **releases\latest\** folder of the solution.

-### Example

-Import the library namespace **using Checkout;** in your code as below:
+After that add the library namespace **using Checkout;** in your code as below:
 ```
 using Checkout;
 ```